MisterVVP/poor-man-s-cache/README.md

 1. 20 000 RPS for GET / SET / DEL tests ,  ~ 22 000 RPS for  (SET key, GET key, GET non_existent_key) workflow test

 #### Goals
-Next step is 200k+ requests per second on Ubuntu
+Next step is 200k+ functional RPS on Ubuntu

+### Performance tests
+TODO.
+Server performance (client agnostic) should be calculated on server.
+Can introduce PERF command into the protocol

 ### Unit tests